 Also known as cat scratch fever, subacute regional lymphadenitis or Teeny’s disease, cat scratch disease (CSD) is a self-limiting, zoonotic infection (transmitted from animals to humans).
-Cat scratch disease is commonly associated with cat scratches (although cat bites and licks can often lead to CSD too).
-More than 90% of those infected have a history of contact with a cat.
+Cat scratch disease is associated with cat scratches (although cat bites and licks can often lead to CSD too), with more than 90% of those infected have a history of contact with a cat.

-The disease is caused by a recently discovered gram-negative bacterium called Bartonella henselae and is found worldwide, however, it is more common in warm and humid climates as fleas are more prevalent under these conditions.
-80% of those affected are children (under 17 years) and most cases come from kittens, although adult cats can also pass on the disease.
+The disease is caused by a recently discovered gram-negative bacterium called Bartonella henselae and is found worldwide.
+It is more common in warm and humid climates as fleas are more prevalent under these conditions.
+80% of those affected are children (under 17 years), and most cases come from kittens, although adult cats can also pass on the disease.

 Fleas pass Bartonella from one cat to another via flea feces which contains the bacterium.
 As the flea feeds, feces are deposited onto the cat’s skin which is transferred to the mouth and claws as the cat grooms himself.
 It is not possible to pass on the disease from human to human.

 One study showed approximately 80% of cats had positive antibodies to the bacteria, and approximately 50% of cats carry the Bartonella henselae but are asymptomatic.

 Cats are the main reservoir of CSD although puncture wounds and scratches from dogs, thorns, splinters and even fish bones have been implicated in a few cases too.
 Although the bacterium is relatively common in cats, it is quite rare to catch CSD, which indicates that it’s somewhat difficult to catch.
 Infection occurs in humans via a bite, scratch or puncture.

 Tick bites may transmit the bacteria to humans; however, is no evidence the bacteria can pass from fleas to humans.

 Most cats are asymptomatic; when clinical signs are present, they can include: